memfault/interrupt/_drafts/unittests-cpputest.md

 ### Add littlefs implementation

-Our requirement was that our `kv_store` implementation must use littlefs to store its data.
+Our requirement was that our `kv_store` implementation must use `littlefs` to store its data.
 At first, the task seems daunting!
 How are we supposed to write to a filesystem that doesn't exist on our host machine?
 Also, a filesystem is a complicated piece of software!

-Thankfully, littlefs includes an _emulated_ version of its filesystem which runs on directly on a PC.
-These source files are under `littlefs/emubd`, and we can add them to our unit test to make a fully functional littlefs filesystem.
+Thankfully, `littlefs` includes an _emulated_ version of its filesystem which runs directly on a PC.
+These source files are under `littlefs/emubd`, and we can add them to our unit test to make a fully functional `littlefs` filesystem.

 The strategy we use to store various K/V pairs is that each `key` will be a new filename under the `/kv` directory, and the value will be written as the file